asimwe1/rust_chatapp/site/guide/9-configuration.md

 [`ConfigBuilder`]: @api/rocket/config/struct.ConfigBuilder.html

 ## Configuring TLS

+! warning: Rocket's built-in TLS is **not** considered ready for production use.
+  It is intended for development use _only_.

 Rocket includes built-in, native support for TLS >= 1.2 (Transport Layer Security).
 In order for TLS support to be enabled, Rocket must be compiled with